UnitexGramLab/gramlab-ide/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code compiles
 - [ ] My code does not generate new warnings
 - [ ] My code only implements a single fix or feature
+- [ ] My code does not contain any changes unrelated to the fix or feature
 - [ ] My code follows the code style of this project
 - [ ] My code includes javadoc/doxygen where appropriate
 - [ ] My code is well factored, so that there is not repetitive code in the wild